rimusa/rimusa.github.io/docs/_pages/research.md

 ## Other Stuff

 - Elena Volodina, David Alfter, Simon Dobnik, Therese Lindström Tiedemann, *Ricardo Muñoz Sánchez*, Maria Irena Szawerna, Xuan-Son Vu (Eds.). "_Proceedings of the Workshop on Computational Approaches to Language Data Pseudonymization (CALD-pseudo 2024)_".
 Association for Computational Linguistics, St. Julian’s, Malta. ([link](https://aclanthology.org/2024.caldpseudo-1.0/))
-    - I was one of the editors of the proceedings for the CALD-Pseudo workshop, co-located with EACL 2024.
+    - I was one of the editors of the proceedings for the CALD-Pseudo Workshop, co-located with EACL 2024.

 - Stian Rødven-Eide, **Ricardo Muñoz Sánchez**. "_Detecting fake papers with the latent algorithm for recursive search_" in Elena Volodina, Dana Dannélls, Aleksandrs Berdicevskis, Markus Forsberg, Shafqat Virk (Eds.) _LIVE and LEARN - Festschrift in honor of Lars Borin_ (2022). ([link](https://gupea.ub.gu.se/handle/2077/74254))
     - As part of a festschrift for Lars Borin's 65th birthdat celebration, me and another PhD colleague wrote a tongue-in-cheek paper about a system that detects fake papers, but it detects its own paper as a fake one.